danielcbit/apcctrl/doc/manual/manual.rst

 Configuration Directives Used to Set the UPS EEPROM
 ---------------------------------------------------

-*These directives have no effect on the operation of apcupsd but are reserved for use by apctest when bulk programming the values of the UPS EEPROM configuration variables in a Smart-UPS model.*
+*These directives have no effect on the operation of apcctrl but are reserved for use by apctest when bulk programming the values of the UPS EEPROM configuration variables in a Smart-UPS model.*